Skip to contents

 Examples

-# Triangle with negative values from corrections
+# Using example dataset with negative values from corrections

 # Preprocess to handle negatives

-preprocessed <- preprocess_negative_values(triangle_with_neg)
+preprocessed <- preprocess_negative_values(example_downward_corr_rt)

 #> Negative values detected in reporting triangle and will be corrected